Published August, 2017

 The Sourcebook also includes punitive provisions and restrictive measures for people with other sexually transmitted infections (STIs) and communicable diseases.
 Such provisions may include mandatory testing, quarantine, and isolation.
 For more information on the Sourcebook’s contents and how to use it, see the introduction on page 1.

-CHLP, the Georgia Coalition to End HIV Criminalization, HIV Modernization Movement Indiana (HMM), and HIV Prevention Justice Alliance held a webinar on the Sourcebook, Introducing the Sourcebook on U.S. State and Federal HIV Criminal Law and Practice: Pathways to Reform and State Perspectives on Reform Strategy.
+CHLP, the Georgia Coalition to End HIV Criminalization, HIV Modernization Movement Indiana (HMM), and HIV Prevention Justice Alliance hosted a webinar on the Sourcebook, Introducing the Sourcebook on U.S. State and Federal HIV Criminal Law and Practice: Pathways to Reform and State Perspectives on Reform Strategy.
 The webinar provides an overview of the Sourcebook, including a discussion of different pathways to reform HIV criminal laws, some of the advantages and disadvantages of these different options, and key factors to consider in deciding on a reform strategy.